Health and Safety page

 Long and Short of Calcium and Vitamin D

-The Times Herald Record published an interesting article on the affects of social networks (or friends) and a persons weight.
-The article explains how a person's friends can affect that individuals weight.
-It is an interesting article and poses an interesting solution to this newly study problem.
+The Times Herald Record published an interesting article on the effects of social networks (or friends) and a person's weight.
+The article explains how a person's friends can affect that individual's weight.
+It is an interesting article and poses an interesting solution to this newly studied problem.
 Below is a link to the article.

 Can Your Friends Make You Thin or Overweight?

 Emotional and mental health can be a serious issue for many people.
 The New York Times published an interesting news article on the emotional and mental health of college freshmen.
 The article speculates about the causes of the rise in emotional and mental health issues documented.
 Also, the article states that these issues are present before the students enter college.
 So, paying attention to one's emotional and mental health is important to achieve a high level of overall health.
 Below is the link to the article.

 A Rise of Emotional and Mental Health Issues Seen in College Freshman